drowsiiii/Gorilla-Info-Board/README.md

 ---

 **⚠️ Disclaimer**: This is a community-created mod and is not officially supported by Another Axiom.
 Use at your own risk and always follow the game's terms of service.

+# This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. © 2021 Another Axiom LLC.